HuyaneMatsu/hata/docs/intro/Chapter1_hata_basics.md

 And if someone writes message that starts with `ayy` the bot will reply with `lmao`.

 6.: At the end we run up our client(s) with calling the `start_clients` function.
-This should be at the end of your code, after you've written all of your bot functionality.
+This should be at the end of your code, after you've written all of your bot functionality, as it is blocking.

 ## Event examples

-There are multiple events you can register, read blabla to see them all.
+There are multiple events you can register, unfortunately currently there are only documented in the source code.
+You can take a look at [Client source code](https://github.com/HuyaneMatsu/hata/blob/0695fd613d76390c8668851631accc473031cc5c/hata/discord/client.py#L607) to see all events.

 You can register a event,  if you wish, in multiple ways so here are some examples: